catgirlinspace/strawberry_persisted_queries/README.md

 ### Safelisted Queries

 `DictSafelist` can be used to require persisted queries to already be saved.
-This can be used with a build tool to ensure only queries used by your app are available.
+This can be used with a build tool to ensure only queries used within an app are available.

 ```python
 from strawberry_persisted_queries.safelisting import DictSafelist